FAQ

 • A deposit of 10% is required from both buyer and seller when a contract is made.
 Contracts are deemed to be made even if the deposit has not been received.
 If the counter party has not paid the deposit, the contract becomes an option contract.
 An option contract is one which the non-defaulting counter-party has the right to take delivery but not the obligation and applies only when deposits have not been paid.

-• Traders who default face losing the deposit and any interest that has accumulated on it, making good on the trade on the exchange and the risk of a fine of up to twice the value of the trade, public expulsion from t2e and ultimately being reported to the relevant Financial and Environmental Regulators.
+• Traders who default face, making good on the trade on the exchange, run the risk of a fine of up to twice the value of the trade, loss of deposit and any interest that has accumulated on it, public expulsion from t2e and ultimately being reported to the relevant Financial and Environmental Regulators.

 Settlements